marirs/bininfo-rs/README.md

 # File Information

-Provides some file information for PE and ELF.
+Provides some information on PE and ELF files.

 ### Requirements
 - Rust 1.60+